CompNet/Renard/README.md

 [![DOI](https://joss.theoj.org/papers/10.21105/joss.06574/status.svg)](https://doi.org/10.21105/joss.06574)

-Renard (Relationships Extraction from NARrative Documents) is a library for creating and using custom character networks extraction pipelines.
+Renard (Relationship Extraction from NARrative Documents) is a library for creating and using custom character networks extraction pipelines.
 Renard can extract dynamic as well as static character networks.

 ![The Renard logo](./docs/renard.svg)